vbezhenar/vbezhenar.github.io/_drafts/start-typescript-node-project.md

 ```

 ## Add and configure ESLint

-I consider eslint to be a must-have tool for any JavaScript or TypeScript of any
-scale.
-Configuring it might be a little bit tricky, but with prepared setup to
-copy&paste it's not that bad.

 Default eslint configuration is almost good enough to my taste, however I like
 to add `eqeqeq` rule.